allenlooplee/open-piggy-bank/README.md

 This smart contract simulates a traditional piggy bank, enabling users to save and manage their funds towards a specific goal in a secure way.

-## Contract
+## Contract Design

-### Requirements
+### Members

-1. **Owner**: The owner who deploys this contract is the only user of it.
+1. **owner variable**: The owner who deploys this contract is the only user of it.
 This cannot be changed after the deployment.
-2. **Goal**: The goal of savings is set through the constructor during deployment and remains fixed; once deployed, the goal cannot be modified or updated.
+2. **goal variable**: The goal of savings is set through the constructor during deployment and remains fixed; once deployed, the goal cannot be modified or updated.
+3. **balance variable**: The current balance can be viewed by anyone without incurring a gas cost.
-3. **Deposit**: The owner can deposit any amount of funds to the piggy bank at any time.
+4. **deposit payable function**: The owner can deposit any amount of funds to the piggy bank at any time.
 Only the owner allowed to make deposits.
-4. **Withdraw**: After reaching the goal, the owner can withdraw their entire balance from the piggy bank.
+5. **withdraw function**: After reaching the goal, the owner can withdraw their entire balance from the piggy bank.
 Partial withdrawals are not permitted.
-5. **Balance**: The current balance can be viewed by anyone without incurring a gas cost.

-### Implementation considerations
+### Implementation Considerations

 1. [Prefer call function with Checks-Effects-Interactions pattern](https://consensys.io/diligence/blog/2019/09/stop-using-soliditys-transfer-now/) ([Updated syntax of call function](https://ethereum.stackexchange.com/questions/19341/address-send-vs-address-transfer-best-practice-usage))
 2. [Use uint256 instead of uint](https://ethereum.stackexchange.com/questions/43241/why-write-uint256-instead-of-uint-if-theyre-the-same-thing)
 3. [Solidity style guide](https://docs.soliditylang.org/en/latest/style-guide.html)

-## Unit testing
+## Unit Testing

 ### Scenarios